-We started Fowler & Fowler in 2004 to provide legal representation and consultation to clients in Johnson City, Jonesborough, Erwin, Elizabethton, Bristol, Blountville, Kingsport, Mountain City, and all over upper East Tennessee.
-Together we have over 50 years of combined legal experience.
+We handle matters in Johnson City, Jonesborough, Erwin, Elizabethton, Bristol, Blountville, Kingsport, Greeneville, Rogersville, Mountain City, and all over upper East Tennessee.

-Art attended The Webb School before graduating from Wofford College with a B.A. in Economics in 1968.
-Art served on active duty in the U.S. Army from 1968 to 1970 obtaining the rank of First Lieutenant and was awarded the Bronze Star, the Vietnamese Cross of Gallantry, and the Combat Infrantryman’s Badge.
+I attended The Webb School before graduating from Wofford College with a B.A. in Economics in 1968.
+I served on active duty in the U.S. Army from 1968 to 1970 obtaining the rank of First Lieutenant and was awarded the Bronze Star, the Vietnamese Cross of Gallantry, and the Combat Infrantryman’s Badge.

-In 1973, Art graduated from the University of Tennessee College of Law.
-He is also a graduate of the National Institute of Trial Advocacy (NITA).
-He was a member of the Executive Counsel of the General Practice Section of the American Bar Association (ABA), and he co-edited that Section’s manual on “How to Find the Courthouse.”
-He has also served on the editorial staff of the Litigation News, which is published by the Litigation Section of the ABA.
-Art also served as Secretary of the Tennessee Bar Association’s Young Lawyer Division.
+In 1973, I graduated from the University of Tennessee College of Law.
+I am also a graduate of the National Institute of Trial Advocacy (NITA).
+I have been a member of the Executive Counsel of the General Practice Section of the American Bar Association (ABA), and co-editor of that Section’s manual on “How to Find the Courthouse.”

-Arthur is licensed in Tennessee and the United States District Court for the Eastern District of Tennessee.
+I am licensed to practice law in Tennessee and the United States District Court for the Eastern District of Tennessee.